fbpx

 try:

-In this syntax, the finally block contains code that will always be executed, regardless of whether an exception was raised or not.
+In addition to the try and except blocks, we can also include an optional finally block at the end that will automatically execute, regardless of if an exception was raised or not.

 try: